 - Applications will not be processed unless the Legal Undertaking (Section E), on this Application form, has been completed and signed by the applicant concerned.

 - Application for a scholarship does not obligate the Sorghum Trust to award a student a scholarship, nor does it guarantee that any scholarships will be awarded.

 - Telephonic interviews with shortlisted applicants will be conducted.

-- The Initial instalment of the scholarship is payable in January 2020.
+- The Initial instalment of the scholarship is payable in January of each year.